Updated March 9, 2021

 Reproductive Tract Cancers

 Female pigs who are not spayed are at risk of developing reproductive tract cancers, which is why we recommend all females who are healthy enough for surgery are spayed or, ideally, undergo a laparoscopic ovariectomy (we’ll use the term “spay” to refer to both of these procedures in this section).
 It’s worth pointing out that neutering male pigs also prevents reproductive cancers, but since neutering male mammalian residents is a common practice at sanctuaries, male reproductive cancers are seen less often in this setting.
 Females who are not spayed are more prone to various reproductive diseases including mammary and uterine tumors.
-Much of the available information available pertains to “mini” pigs rather than large breed pigs, mostly because breeds typically raised in agricultural settings rarely live long enough to develop these cancers, whereas “mini” pigs are often companion animals who live into old age.
+Much of the available information available pertains to “mini” pigs rather than large breed pigs, mostly because breeds typically raised in agricultural settings rarely live long enough to develop these cancers, whereas “mini” pigs are often Animals who spend regular time with humans in their home and life.
+Typically cats and dogs are considered companion animals, though many species of animals could also be companion animals. who live into old age.
 However, anecdotal information from sanctuaries indicates that reproductive cancer in large breed pigs is very common in unaltered females.
 There have been reports of mammary tumors the size of a football and uterine tumors that weigh 100 pounds!
 While any surgery carries risk, and you may have certain residents for whom that risk is too great, for the majority of female sanctuary pigs, spaying them as part of your incoming procedures (as soon as they are deemed healthy and mature enough for the procedure) will carry less risk than surgical removal of a tumor later on, and depending on the specifics of the case, removal may not even be possible.

 - Uterine Lesions in 32 Female Miniature Pet Pigs

 - Spay And Neuter For Potbellied Pigs | Best Friends